Jaylene-Li/CS7641/index.md

 ![Clustering](image/clustering.png)

 The figure above shows the result with ten clusters in different colors.
-The plots below show 5 random stocks in our ten clusters respectively.
+The plots below show 10 random stocks in our ten clusters respectively within S&P 500.
 By looking at the price fluctuations of the stocks in the image, we can clearly see that there is a certain similarity in the cyclical movements of stocks in each cluster.

 ![individualstocks](image/individualstocks.png)

 ![individualstocks1](image/individualstocks1.png)

 ### Evaluation